 We do not accept any form of bullying within the school and any reported bullying will be dealt with promptly and firmly.
+This can be in person or online and can take a number of forms including cyber-bullying and prejudice-based and discriminatory bullying.
+All incidents will be taken extremely seriously.
 Our separate Bullying Policy details the actions which will be taken when dealing with an incident of bullying.
-Where Bullying has been found to have taken place a DSL (Designated Safeguarding Lead) will be informed.
+Where bullying concerns exist, DSL (Designated Safeguarding Lead) will be informed via My Concern.